Two Separate Crashes in Woodland Shut Down I-5; Four People Injured

 The Woodland Fire Department reported a corvette crashed into a trailer carrying hay and then caught fire.

-Two people were hurt; one had moderate injuries and was taken to UC Davis.
+Two people were hurt; one had moderate injuries and was taken to UC Davis Medical Center.

 The second crash happened around 7 a.m. about a half mile away from the first collision, also on southbound I-5.

+A 34-year-old man driving a Peterbilt tractor trailer slammed into one car when he approached stopped traffic due to cars being diverted off the freeway as a result of the 3 a.m. crash.

-A tractor trailer slammed into one car, causing a chain-reaction involving seven other cars.
+This collision caused a chain-reaction involving eight other cars.

+For three hours, the entire Yolo Bypass was closed while authorities cleaned and investigated.

+A 59-year-old driver had major injuries and was transported to UC Davis Medical Center.

 Authorities say two people were critically injured.
 One person was flown to a nearby hospital by air ambulance.